SJ-Hong86/GitExample/README.md

 # GitExample

-This is an exmaple repo for generating git.
+This is my first R git project folder.